avorio-dev/UmbrellAPP_policy/umbrellapp_privacy_policy.md

 *   **Business Transfers.** We may share or transfer your information in connection with, or during negotiations of, any merger, sale of company assets, financing, or acquisition of all or a portion of our business to another company.

 *   **When we use Google Maps Platform APIs.** We may share your information with certain Google Maps Platform APIs (e.g. Google Maps API, Places API).
 Google Maps uses GPS, Wi-Fi, and cell towers to estimate your location.
 GPS is accurate to about 20 meters, while Wi-Fi and cell towers help improve accuracy when GPS signals are weak, like indoors.
 This data helps Google Maps provide directions, but it is not always perfectly precise.
-We obtain and store on your device ( 'cache' ) your location .
+We obtain and store on your device ('cache') your location.
 You may revoke your consent anytime by contacting us at the contact details provided at the end of this document.